His dad helped revolutionize the way we farm fish. Now this fisheries grad spends his days ensuring folks can catch them.

+In all, Graves worked seven and a half years for Maceina while completing his undergraduate and graduate work.
 In 2000, with a master’s under his belt, Graves went to work for a private pond management company.
 Six years later, he transitioned to the public sector and his current position with ADCNR.

 “There has always seemed to be a big disconnect between pond owners reading the literature and actually implementing correctly,” he says.